-On its release in 2015, Jim Beam Apple is an apple-flavored whiskey liqueur produced by the famous bourbon distillery.
-It was released in 2015 and joined the brand's successful line of flavored bourbons like Honey, Kentucky Fire, Maple, and Red Stag (Vanilla has since been added).
-While it will not have the universal appeal of their signature Kentucky straight bourbon, this flavored whiskey has developed a very loyal following.
-And, as apple-flavored whiskey goes, it's pretty good and a useful ingredient for fun cocktails.
+Jim Beam Apple is an apple-flavored whiskey liqueur produced by the famous bourbon distillery.
+It was released in 2015 and joined the brand's successful line of flavored bourbons like Honey, Kentucky Fire, Maple, and Red Stag (Vanilla was added later).
+While it will not have the universal appeal of their signature bourbon, this sweet flavored whiskey has developed a very loyal following.
+As apple-flavored whiskey goes, it's pretty good and a useful ingredient for fun cocktails.

 What Is Jim Beam Apple?

 Jim Beam Apple has the very sweet taste of green apples.
-The level of sweetness is definitely reminiscent of liqueur and this is notably one of the sweeter flavored whiskeys that Jim Beam has produced.
+The sweetness level is definitely reminiscent of a liqueur, and this is notably one of the sweeter flavored whiskeys that Jim Beam has produced.

 In all fairness, once you get beyond the smell, you can get a fair taste of the whiskey.
 It is quite enjoyable, especially when compared to other sweetened apple spirits.
-While the likes of Apple Pucker are not personal favorites, it's not difficult to see how drinkers who do like those are really going to enjoy Jim Beam Apple.
+Drinkers who enjoy the likes of Apple Pucker are really going to enjoy Jim Beam Apple.

 The bourbon base is a much-needed improvement on the majority of apple liqueurs.
-It gives a depth to the flavor and a dark oak undertone that offsets the sweet, green apples, making it more drinkable, less sour, and better balanced.
+It gives depth to the flavor and a dark oak undertone that offsets the sweet, green apples.
+This makes it more drinkable, less sour, and better balanced.

 This is a flavored whiskey that needs to be mixed into drinks.
-Sure, you could shoot it and have a lot of fun, and many fans have found it to be really enjoyable when served on the rocks.
+Sure, you could shoot it and have a lot of fun.
+Many fans find it enjoyable when served on the rocks as well.
 But, if you want a good, lasting drink, it's best to add other ingredients.

-The price is competitive at under $20 and you shouldn't hesitate to use Jim Beam Apple in any mixed drink that calls for apple schnapps or liqueur.
+It is inexpensive, so don't hesitate to use Jim Beam Apple in any mixed drink that calls for apple schnapps or liqueur.
 In fact, this may be a significant improvement over many of the other options available.

-One of the recommended drinks, the Jim Beam Apple and Soda (as simple as a shot of the whiskey topped with club soda on the rocks) is good.
+One of the recommended drinks, the Jim Beam Apple and Soda (a shot of the whiskey topped with club soda on the rocks) is good.
 Try adding tonic because the dry soda offsets the sweet liqueur quite nicely.

-Yet another option is to use Jim Beam Apple as the apple whiskey in the handful of classic cocktails that feature the ingredient.
-Since these recipes were not intended for a sweet whiskey liqueur, you will want to make some adaptations—primarily cutting back on any sweetener—to ensure the drink has a nice balance.
+Another option is to use Jim Beam Apple as the apple whiskey in the handful of classic cocktails that feature the ingredient.
+Since these recipes were not intended for a sweet whiskey liqueur, cut back on any sweetener to ensure the drink has a nice balance.
 It's not perfect and certainly wouldn't be authentic, but there is potential.
 It may even work in a select few apple brandy recipes.